rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 {{% chapter_header "React's Boilerplate Decision" "react-boilerplate-decision" %}}

-Even nowadays developers struggle on making a decision on how to setup their React project when joining the React community.
+Developers still struggle on making a decision on how to setup their React project when joining the React community.
 There are thousands of boilerplate projects to choose from and every boilerplate project attempts to fulfil different needs.
 They vary in a range of minimalistic to almost bloated projects.

 The status quo in the community is by starting your project with {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}}.
 It comes with a zero-configuration setup and gives you a minimalistic up and running React application out of the box.
 You can always decide to lay open the tool set by using its eject functionality.
 Afterward, you can alter the underlying tool set.